chatmail/provider-db/README.md

 ## Configuration Defaults

-Beside the server-configuration, Delta Chat has several other options that can typically be set by the user at runtime.
+Beside the server-configuration, chatmail/core has several other options that can typically be using chatmail apps at runtime.
 In most cases the global-default for these options are fine for most providers, however, if not, you have the possibility to define provider-specific-defaults with the `config_defaults` section.